You—yes, you—are welcome here.

-Seating in the sanctuary pews is open, and you’re invited to sit wherever you feel most comfortable.
-Seating is available both on the main level and in the balcony, which is accessible via stairs at the back of the sanctuary.
-If you’re unable to locate a seat, simply ask an usher to locate a seat for you.
+Seating in the sanctuary pews is open, so please sit wherever you feel most comfortable!
+Seating is available on both the main level and in the balcony, which is accessible via stairs at the back of the sanctuary.
+If you’re unable to locate a seat, an usher would be delighted to assist you.

-On occasion, a few rows of pews may be marked with a braided rope; this indicates those pews are reserved (typically for families during baptisms, for children’s choir seating, or other occasional parts of worship).
+On occasion, a few rows of pews may be marked with a braided rope; this indicates those pews are reserved.
+This is typically for families during baptisms, for children’s choir seating, or for other participants in worship.